Showing all 5 results

 Sure, some bags are capable of doing “double duty” better than others – and many of the top skate bags available today are pretty versatile – but none of them are going to be able to accommodate all of your needs as well as you’d like them to.

-And this is why you have to really outline your expectations and your anticipated usage of your new skate bag so that you can begin to whittle down all of the different options available and focus only on the top solutions that will meet as many of your needs as possible with as few compromises as you can get away with.
+And this is why you have to outline your expectations and your anticipated usage of your new skate bag so that you can begin to whittle down all of the different options available.
+Focus only on the top solutions that will meet as many of your needs as possible with as few compromises as you can get away with.

-Figure skaters are looking for relatively lightweight skate bags that protected their relatively lightweight skates but also have room for everything they need to practice, whereas hockey players are probably looking for a much larger duffel bag that allows them to throw their skates – and all of the rest of their gear – into one big bag without any headache or hassle.
+Figure skaters are looking for relatively lightweight skate bags that protected their relatively thin skates but also have room for everything they need to practice.
+Whereas hockey players are probably looking for a much larger duffel bag that allows them to throw their skates – and all of the rest of their gear – into one big suitcase without any a headache or hassle.

 Neither one of those athletes (figure skaters or hockey players) could get away with using the others ice skating bags except for only real emergency kind of situation, consider it as the last option.

-This is why you have to be really serious about how you anticipate using your skate bags in the future.
-You have to zero in on the size of the bag you need, and how you are going to transport it and whatexactly are you going to transport in it.
+This is why you have to be serious about how you anticipate using your skate bags in the future.
+You have to zero in on the size of the bag you need, and how you are going to transport it and what exactly are you going to carry in it.